dhirajj14/illinois-tech-graduate-course-work/ITMD-521/RW-assignment/Readme.md

 ### I didn't encounter any bad data only one column [''] has null values but that is to be analyzed in the next assignment.

 # Question 3:

+### To execute the spark jobs in most efficient way is to coonfigure the cluster in following way:

+## Available Resources:

+No. of cores available : 56 - 4 = 52 ( -4 becuase we have four nodes and each node will require one core for OS )

+No. of cores per Node : 52/4 = 13

+No. of executors core: 4

+So no. of executors per machine = 13/4 i.e 3 machines will have 3 executors and 1 machines will have 4 executors.

+### Memory

+Available memory per node: 172/4 = 43

+Available memory per executors 43/4 = 10.75 GB

+Yarn over Head : 2 GB

+Therefore, available memory per executor: 10.75 - 2 = 8.75 GB